TypeStrong/ts-loader/README.md

 Provide custom transformers - only compatible with TypeScript 2.3+ (and 2.4 if using `transpileOnly` mode).
 For example usage take a look at [typescript-plugin-styled-components](https://github.com/Igorbek/typescript-plugin-styled-components) or our [test](test/comparison-tests/customTransformer).

 You can also pass a path string to locate a js module file which exports the function described above, this useful especially in `happyPackMode`.
-(Because forked proccess cannot serialize functions see more at [related issue](https://github.com/Igorbek/typescript-plugin-styled-components/issues/6#issue-303387183))
+(Because forked process cannot serialize functions see more at [related issue](https://github.com/Igorbek/typescript-plugin-styled-components/issues/6#issue-303387183))

 #### logInfoToStdOut _(boolean) (default=false)_